ceybers/excel-helper-library/MVVM/MVVM.md

 # MVVM
 This is based almost entirely on [Rubberduck VBA's MVVM implementation](https://rubberduckvba.wordpress.com/2017/10/25/userform1-show/).
+Basically just the bare minimum routines in the code-behind for the Form object.